ernestofreyreg/sneaker-shop/README.md

 # sneaker-shop

-This is my Sneaker Shop
+This is an awesome app